What are the most common questions?

 We offer next day delivery; however courier delivery times are out of our control.
 We are unable to offer refunds for any late deliveries.
 But you will receive courier tracking information once your order has been dispatched.
 And orders placed by 1pm are dispatched on the same day.

-We offer next-day delivery; however, courier delivery times are out of our control.
-We are unable to offer refunds for any late deliveries.
-But you will receive courier tracking information once your order has been dispatched.
-Orders placed by 1 pm are dispatched on the same day.
+While we do offer a next-day Ureaplasma delivery; courier delivery times are out of our control.
+Therefore, you are not able to request refunds for any late deliveries.
+Courier tracking information will be sent to you once your order has been dispatched.
+Orders placed by a cutoff time of 1 PM are dispatched on the same day.

 Hannah O. –